christarazi/Daily-Programmer/219Intermediate/README.md

  - Memory in C
  - The use of the Melodic Minor Scale
  - Better faster stronger
+ - test delete

+----music & programming----
+ - A pixel is a pixel
+ - Better faster stronger
+ - Create Sine Waves in Python
+ - Memory in C
+ - test delete

+----life----
+ - Better faster stronger
+ - test delete

+----programming & life & music----
+ - Better faster stronger
+ - test delete

+----programming & life & music----
+ - Better faster stronger

+----programming----
+ - A pixel is a pixel
+ - Better faster stronger
+ - Create Sine Waves in Python
+ - Go to work
+ - Haskell's School of Music
+ - Memory in C
+ - The Scheme Programming Language

+----music----
+ - A pixel is a pixel
+ - Better faster stronger
+ - Create Sine Waves in Python
+ - Memory in C
+ - Modes in Folk Music
+ - The use of the Melodic Minor Scale

 ----music & programming----
  - A pixel is a pixel